jbustamante35/hypoquantyl/README.md

 ---

 ### Getting Started
-To use **HypoQuantyl**, ensure your system meets the following requirements:

 #### **System Recommendations**:
   - This software was optimized for **Linux operating systems** and has been tested on **MacOS**.
 We have not yet tested on **Windows**.
 There may be